 Compared to the Drobo 5D3, which retails for $700, the ThunderBay costs $629.
 Bear in mind, both these prices are before the addition of actual drives and in both cases you’ll have to purchase four (or in Drobo’s case, five) HDDs in order to actually start using them.
 OWC provides options between 4TB and 72TB, but the enclosure will work with any standard 3.5-inch or 2.5-inch HDD or SSD.
 OWC also has an outstanding five-year warranty on the enclosure.

-OWC equips its drives with Toshiba HDDs, and Backblaze has shown the company’s drives are performing well so far in 2022.
+OWC equips its drives with Toshiba HDDs, and Backblaze has shown the company’s drives are performing well so far this year.
 If you’d rather go with a different HDD manufacturer, you can.

 Other great options in this category include the SanDisk Professional G-RAID Shuttle and the LaCid 6Big.
 The G-RAID is a lot more expensive at $2,100 for the base model because it ships with drives included with no option to just purchase an empty enclosure.
 That said, SanDisk includes four 6TB Western Digital Ultrastar HDDs in that package, which retail for about $172 each (about $688 total).
 The G-RAID Shuttle can be equipped with up to 72TB of storage at the time of purchase as well.